A9L2 Base Calibration

 - Fuel Pump prime time is set to 3 seconds.

-- WOT Spark function is assigned to n2o control for premium members only.
+- WOT Spark function is assigned to dry shot n2o control for premium members only.

 Although many other values exist in the ECU which can be adjusted to resolve other issues, they are not what I consider

 to be ABSOLUTELY REQUIRED.
 In short, the variables listed above are the most important variables in your calibration.

-For dry shot nitrous engines, the nitrous code will be available shortly, contact me in the meantime.
+For dry shot nitrous engines, the nitrous code is exclusive to premium members, contact me for more details.

 Obviously you still tune as you would otherwise, the A9L2 is just to get you on your way much easier and faster, one is still required to